Tekla Structures on-premises licensing

 Local licensing on your workstation

 If there are few users in your organization and you do not need to share the same licenses between users, you will install a license server directly on the Tekla Structures workstation.
 When you activate a license on the local license server, Tekla Structures always uses that license and you can also start Tekla Structures offline without borrowing a license.
-If you want to use this type of setup, see Install and license Tekla Structures.
+If you want to use this type of setup, see Installation and licensing workflow.

 For organizations with many users, it is not optimal to install and manage a license server on each workstation because of the extra work involved, lack of visibility and inability to flexibly share licenses between users.
 In this situation, it is better to set up a central license server in your internal network.